Jiyajoe/13_NOVA3_ACM-NEXUS-26/README.md

 # SupplyIQ - Smart Supply Chain Disruption Prediction System

 ## Overview
-SupplyIQ is a hackathon-ready web prototype for predicting delivery disruption before dispatch.
+SupplyIQ is a hackathon-ready web prototype for predicting delivery disruption before dispatch.The system analyzes multiple real-world factors such as distance, traffic, weather, and time of day to estimate delay risks and optimize delivery routes.
+It provides a dual-dashboard experience for both planners and customers, ensuring transparency, efficiency, and smarter decision-making in supply chain operations.

 It includes:
 - Planner dashboard for route analysis and route confirmation.
 - Customer dashboard for delivery tracking.